The First Dedicated Survey of Atmospheric Escape from Planets Orbiting F Stars: Individual Planet Results

 \subsection{HAT-P-8~b}

-HAT-P-8~b \citep{LathamBakos2009} is an inflated hot Jupiter (1.35 $M_J$, 1.50 $R_J$) with a relatively low Roche filling factor (0.23) on a 3.08 day orbit around a late F star \citep[$6200\pm80$~K, $v\sin$i$_*=11.50\pm0.50$~\si{\kilo\meter\per\second};][]{BonomoDesidera2017} near the Kraft break \citep{Kraft1967}.
+HAT-P-8~b \citep{LathamBakos2009} is an inflated hot Jupiter (1.35 $M_J$, 1.50 $R_J$) with a relatively low Roche filling factor (0.23) on a 3.08 day orbit (equilibrium temperature $T_{eq}=1700$~K) around a late F star \citep[$6200\pm80$~K, $v\sin$i$_*=11.50\pm0.50$~\unit{\kilo\meter\per\second};][]{BonomoDesidera2017} near the Kraft break \citep{Kraft1967}.
 This star is the central component of a hierarchal triple system, with a pair of stellar companions with effective temperatures of $\sim3100$~K and $\sim3200$~K located at a projected separation of 1.0\arcsec~\citep{Bechter2014,Ngo2015}.
 The two companions have $\Delta J$ of $6.59\pm0.12$ and $7.16\pm0.15$, respectively, and therefore contribute negligible flux in our unresolved WIRC He$^*$ photometry.
+We confirm this by using PHOENIX stellar models \citep{Husser2013} to scale the reported $\Delta J$ magnitudes measured using Keck/NIRC2 to a corresponding flux ratio in the Palomar/WIRC He$^*$ bandpass.
+We find a combined flux contamination ratio of 0.0031 from these two stars, which corresponds to a change of 0.02$\sigma$ in our best-fit planet-star radius ratio reported below.

 We observed He$^*$ transits of HAT-P-8~b on UT August 9 2023, UT September 21 2023, and UT August 9 2024.
 The night of UT August 9 2023 suffered from poor weather conditions that prevented us from detecting the transit, and we therefore excluded this night from our subsequent analysis.
 On UT September 21 2023 we were able to observe the second half of the transit.
 On UT August 9 2024 night we successfully observed the first half of the transit, but deteriorating weather conditions resulted in a telescope closure that prevented us from observing the second half.
 For this night we excluded the last fourteen science frames from our analysis, as these were taken during the poor weather conditions immediately before the telescope closure and had relatively low fluxes.